-Refractory Technicians with little to no experience tend to make between $32630 and $40300 while the more experienced ones make over $56540 per year.
+Refractory Materials Repairers with little to no experience tend to make between $32670 and $40870 while the more experienced ones can earn over $61400 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Refractory Technician is to move to a higher paying state like AL. Right now, the highest paying states for Refractory Technicians are AL, VA, OH, NC and TX.
+One of the easiest ways to increase your salary as a Refractory Materials Repairer is to move to a higher paying state like VA.
+Right now, the highest paying states for Refractory Materials Repairers are VA, NY, MI, IN and TX.

-3 other factors that can increase your salary as A Refractory Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Refractory Materials Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Refractory Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Refractory Materials Repairers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.